sodadata/docs/soda-core/configure.md

   * Copy the **API Key Secret**, then paste it into the `configuration.yml` as the value for `api_key_secret`.
 4. Save the changes to the `configuration.yml` file.
 Close the **Create API Key** dialog box in Soda Cloud.

-The next time you execute a scan in Soda Core, it pushes the scan results to Soda Cloud where you can view the results in the **Monitors** dashboard.
+The next time you execute a scan in Soda Core, it pushes the scan results to Soda Cloud where you can view the results in the **Checks** dashboard.
 Refer to [Soda Cloud documentation]({% link soda-cloud/overview.md %}) for more information.

 ---
 {% include docs-core-footer.md %}